Contingencyplana/storybook_primordial_soup/layers.md

 ---

 ## Layer 1 — Cybercell Generation
-- Either a recursive stanza containing four cybercells (Genesis Gloop) or one, two, four, etc. stanzas
+- Either a recursive stanza containing four cybercells (*Genesis Gloop*), or a cell generation made of one, two, four, etc. stanza-bearing cybercells
 - Examples: `a0_0_genesis_gloop`, `a1_1_`, `a2_1_`
 - Note: `genesis_gloop` contains **three generations** (1–3)